Taking Care of Your Piercing - The Basics

 Premium Quality, Lifetime Warranty

-We're proud to stock only the highest quality body piercing jewelry available.
+At Gilded Violet Piercing, we are proud to stock only the highest quality body jewelry available.
 All jewelry for initial piercings is made of implant grade materials, mirror polished, and carries a lifetime warranty against manufacturer defects.
 Mill certificates verifying the composition of the materials used in your jewelry are available upon request.

 Professional Jewelry Changes

 Even well-healed piercings, but especially healing piercings, can shrink or close in minutes if jewelry is removed.
 Reinsertion can be difficult or impossible.
 If you'd like to keep your piercing, we suggest having a professional piercer help with jewelry changes until the piercing is fully healed.
-Visit our Jeannette piercing studio for expert jewelry installation.
+We’re always happy to assist!

 Downsizing for Proper Healing